Canada, Mexico and the United States combine to make up one of the most competitive and successful regional economic platforms in the world.

 Apple export sales to the two markets total nearly $450 million annually.
 Mexico is our largest export market, followed by Canada.
 USApple strongly supported and advocated for passage of the United States-Mexico-Canada Agreement (USMCA).
 We thank lawmakers for supporting this landmark agreement.

-In FY19, the apple industry received more than $5 million in export market development funds from the U.S. Department of Agriculture’s (USDA) Market Access Program (MAP).
+In Fiscal Year 2020, the apple industry received more than $5 million in export market development funds from the Department of Agriculture’s Market Access Program (MAP).
 These funds are matched by grower dollars to promote apples in more than 25 countries throughout the world.

 Since this program’s inception in 1986, the U.S. apple industry has expanded fresh apple exports by nearly 150 percent, due in large part to the overseas promotions made possible by MAP.
-U.S. fresh apple exports exceed $950 million.
+U.S. fresh apple exports average about $1 billion annually.

 The Technical Assistance for Specialty Crops Program (TASC) is another important tool for the industry as it helps resolve phytosanitary and technical barriers that prohibit or threaten apple exports.

-The future of the U.S. apple industry may be determined in large part by the industry’s ability to improve its access to foreign markets through negotiation of free trade agreements with overseas customers.
+With USMCA across the finish line, the Administration is turning to negotiations with China, Japan, the European Union and the United Kingdom.
+The future of the U.S. apple industry will be determined in large part by improved access to foreign markets through negotiation of free trade agreements with overseas customers.

 The apple industry gained market access to China in 2015.
 Growth was almost immediate, and China quickly rose to be a top market.
 The imposition of retaliatory tariffs in 2018 stalled growth and resulted in market loss.
 The industry is optimistic that ongoing negotiations with China will result in a resumption of trade and the removal of retaliatory tariffs.
 Negotiations and future trade deals must consider non-tariff trade barriers, which the industry faces in many of these markets.
 This is true particularly in Japan, the EU and the UK.